-5. Click on Launch Virtual Console.
+5. Select Launch Virtual Console.

-Tip: By default, your console window has two cursors: one for the console and one for your own windowing environment.
-To switch to single-cursor mode, click on Tools, then Single Cursor.
+Tip: By default, your console window has two cursors: one for the console and one for your own window environment.
+To switch to single-cursor mode, select Tools, then Single Cursor.
 This single cursor will not move outside the console window.
 To exit single-cursor mode, press the F9 key.

-Tip: To logout of the virtual console, kill the window or click on File, then Exit.
+Tip: To logout of the virtual console, kill the window or select File, then Exit.
 You will still be logged into the iDRAC6 in your web browser.